mercadopago/devsite-docs/guides/redelcom/local-payment-query.en.md

 >
 >  The line `String userTransactionId = new JSONObject(intent.getStringExtra("userTransactionId"));` should only be included if you used the method to retrieve the last `userTransactionId`.

-The structure of the response for the payment query intention will be the same as that provided during the [creation of a payment intention](/developers/en/docs/redelcom/additional-content/response-examples).
+The structure of the response for the payment query intention will be the same as that provided during the creation of a payment intention.
+You can check it out in the [annex: response examples](/developers/en/docs/redelcom/additional-content/response-examples).